Ananddd06/Ai_Domain_LLM_Frontend/README.md

 3.  **Set up environment variables:**

+    This project is configured to use OpenRouter.ai, which gives you access to a wide variety of models, including many free ones.

+    1. Go to OpenRouter.ai and create a free account.
+    2. On the Keys page, create a new key.
-    Create a `.env.local` file in the root of your project and add the necessary API keys for your chosen LLM provider.
-For example, for OpenAI:
+    3. Create a `.env.local` file in the root of your project and add your key:

     ```env
     # .env.local
-    OPENAI_API_KEY="your_openai_api_key_here"
+    VITE_OPENROUTER_LLAMA_KEY="your-openrouter-api-key-here"
     ```

 4.  **Run the development server:**